benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 This is the same as adding an `[Authorize]` everywhere i.e. if you are an authenticated user, you are authorized - no other requirements.

-You may also find it using `RequireAuthenticatedUser()` to build a policy and avoid any dependency on `DefaultPolicy`; but then still, it's applied as a filter:
+You may also find it using `RequireAuthenticatedUser()` to build a policy and avoid any dependency on `DefaultPolicy` (the behaviour of which can be changed in code); but then still, it's applied as a filter:

 ```csharp
  var policy = new AuthorizationPolicyBuilder()